Insights from Engagedly’s State of AI in HRM, 2nd Edition Survey.

 Accountability: Accountability for one’s own mistakes rather than blaming others, accompanied by honest and polite comments, may help employees to improve their performance.

-Transparency: It plays a significant role in inspiring and offers a clear understanding regarding the company’s requirements of the employees.
+Transparency: It plays a significant role in inspiring and offering a clear understanding regarding the company’s requirements of the employees.

 Good employers handle all employees fairly, listening to and weighing all sides of employee disagreements before coming to a decision.
-They assign tasks to people based on their ability over preferences.
+They assign tasks to people based on their abilities over preferences.

 A manager’s principal role is to create objectives for his or her employees.
 Qualities of a good manager include establishing specific goals and devising strategies with employees to achieve them.